-- Holders may convert their notes at any time prior to maturity into shares of our common stock at a conversion price of \$14.94 per share, which is subject to adjustment. - Holders may require us to repurchase all or a portion of their notes upon a change of control.
+- Holders may convert their notes at any time prior to maturity into shares of our common stock at a conversion price of \$14.94 per share, which is subject to adjustment. - Holders may require us to repurchase all or a portion of their notes (plus accrued and unpaid interest) upon a change of control.
 We may, at our option, pay the change of control purchase price in cash, shares of our common stock (valued at 95% of the market price of our common stock), or a combination thereof. - We may redeem the notes for cash on or after February 15, 2007, in whole or in part, at a redemption price equal to 100% of the principal amount of the notes, plus accrued and unpaid interest, if any, up to, but excluding, the redemption date. - The notes are unsecured and subordinated to all of our existing and future senior indebtedness.
-The notes are senior to our 5% convertible subordinated notes due 2007.
+The notes are senior to our 5% convertible subordinated notes due 2007, which we refer to as our "old notes".
+The notes are equal in right of payment with a separate series of outstanding 53/4% Convertible Senior Subordinated Notes Due 2011 issued by us on February 13, 2004, which we refer to as the "February notes."

 Our common stock is quoted on the Nasdaq National Market under the symbol "VRTX."
-On September 8, 2004, the last sale price of our common stock was \$10.25 per share.
+On February 4, 2005, the last sale price of our common stock was \$11.30 per share.
 The notes are currently eligible for trading in the PORTAL market.

-INVESTING IN THE NOTES OR OUR COMMON STOCK INVOLVES RISKS THAT ARE DESCRIBED IN THE "RISK FACTORS" SECTION BEGINNING ON PAGE 7 OF THIS PROSPECTUS.
+INVESTING IN THE NOTES OR OUR COMMON STOCK INVOLVES RISKS THAT ARE DESCRIBED IN THE "RISK FACTORS" SECTION BEGINNING ON PAGE 6 OF THIS PROSPECTUS.